Topic Detection and Tracking with Time-Aware Document Embeddings: Methodology

 We design a simple time-text encoder (``T-E-BERT'') based on entity-aware BERT to combine textual and temporal information to encode news documents (shown in Figure \ref{fig:tebert}).
 Following \citet{saravanakumar2021event}, we add an entity presence-absence embedding layer to enhance BERT's entity awareness, which can improve the text representation of news events.
-We use all the hidden output from the last layer as the textual matrix $M_{text}$\footnote{The text matrix is of shape [sequence length, hidden size], where hidden size equals 768.}.
+We use all the hidden output from the last layer as the textual matrix $M_{text}$\footnote{$M_{text}$\ has a shape of [sequence length, hidden size].}.
 To represent time, we convert the date time in each document into a time step (e.g. the number of days from the earliest date in the data) and transform the time step into a temporal embedding with the sinusoidal position encoding method introduced by \citet{vaswani2017attention}.
 The temporal embedding is repeated ``sequence length'' times to generate $M_{time}$, which is the same shape as the $M_{text}$.
 Afterwards, we introduce a fusion module based on multi-head attention to transform the concatenation of text and time embeddings into a text-time matrix.
 At last, the fused matrix is fed into the pooling layer to generate a news document embedding.
 The model is trained on a event similarity task to learn how to combine text and time information before this is used for downstream TDT tasks.